LeonPupier/Mensible/README.md

 - 32 and 64 bits supported

 # Known issues
-  - Some video URLs are not recognized which causes a crash when initializing the YouTube object
-  - The "Download in progress..." button may in rare cases not reactivate at the end of a download
+  - The update function is not working yet.

 ## Credits
-__Python libraries used:__ os, tkinter, threading, pytube, webbrowser
+__Python libraries used:__ os, tkinter, threading, pytube, webbrowser, requests, shutil, re, PIL, ctypes

 **Images used:**